 More details about this procedure can be found at the requirements for the application and a practical guidance.

 The Commission’s "practical guidance for applicants on the submission of applications on food additives, food enzymes and food flavourings" cited in that page, contains a specific section on flavourings.

-This Guidance document was endorsed by a very large majority of the representatives of Member States at the meeting of the Standing Committee on the Food Chain and Animal Health on 26 May 2014.
+This Guidance document was endorsed by a very large majority of the representatives of EU countries at the meeting of the Standing Committee on the Food Chain and Animal Health on 26 May 2014.

 Also refer to the EFSA guidance to applicants of flavourings: